broadinstitute/juniper/README.md

 ### Running the application
 #### Admin tool (study manager, population)
 * API (api-admin module)
-In intelliJ, you can either run ApiAdminApp (from the api-admin module) directly, or execute the "bootRun" gradle task.
+In intelliJ, you can either run ApiAdminApp directly (use the Run menu to choose ApiAdminApp), or execute the "bootRun" gradle task.
 In basic development mode, this will only serve the API, not the frontend assets.

 To make the application useful, you will want to populate some users and studies.
 After the admin API is running,